mosse-security/mcsi-library/docs/articles/2022/05/securing-wireless-network-based-idps-nidps/securing-wireless-network-based-idps-nidps.md

 # Securing Wireless Network-based IDPS (NIDPS)

-In this blog post we are going to make an introduction to how to secure wireless intrusion detection and prevention systems.
-Let's start with a quick definition of IDPS as a refresher.
+As the world becomes increasingly connected, the need for secure wireless networks becomes more important than ever.
+Wireless network-based IDPS systems are a critical part of keeping your data safe.
+In this blog post, we'll discuss what IDPS is, how it works, and some tips for securing your wireless network.
+Let's start with a quick definition of IDPS.

 ## What is a wireless intrusion detection and prevention system?